 What are the Drawbacks of the Daily Scrum?

-- Another drawback is how well sub-meetings afterwards are conducted and whether they achieve quality results.
+Another drawback is how well sub-meetings afterward are conducted and whether they achieve quality results.
 As well as the Scrum may have gone, you may not have such cooperation and positive outcomes from these follow-up discussions.

-textsthe Daily Scrum is referred to as “Roll Call”, namely the roll call that kids had at High School each morning particularly back in the 1970s.
-In essence, this undoubtedly creates a feeling of something which is outdated, childish, and almost terrorizing.
+.
+Maybe worst of all, in some literary texts, the Daily Scrum is referred to as “Roll Call”, namely the roll call that kids had at High School each morning particularly back in the 1970s.
+In essence, this undoubtedly creates a feeling of something outdated, childish, and almost terrorizing.
 Although we’re talking about the disadvantages rather than solutions to the problems, it’s worth mentioning that online Scrums may be a cure to these phenomena.

 Time to Go to Work